Quantinar: a blockchain p2p ecosystem for honest scientific research: What is Quantinar?

-Quantinar aims to be a prosumer platform.
-This means that students can become teachers by creating courselets of their own.
-Researchers are also encouraged to post their preliminary results and get feedback from the community while also contributing to its' growth.
-In \autoref{img:courselet-pricing-kernelts} we can find an example of a courselet, that represents work done by one of the authors of this paper.
+Quantinar is also a prosumer platform.
+This means that students can become teachers by creating CLs of their own.
+Researchers are also encouraged to post their preliminary results and get feedback from the community while also contributing to its growth.
+In \autoref{img:courselet-pricing-kernelts} we can find an example of a CL, that represents work done by one of the authors of this paper.